 Every generous organization should make sure that the generosity fits comfortably with the organization’s ID.

 Attempts to do good that are ill-fitting or self-serving create a bad taste in the public’s mouth.
 But if a generosity program is organic to the organization, it is more likely to survive and thrive.
 The issue is not is it real but is it core?
 In other words, the generosity work needs to be core to the organization’s mission, model, product lines, or service.
-Toys R Us works with Toys for Tots at Christmastime.
-9Lives cat food supports cat shelters.
-Philadelphia Cream Cheese is partnering with nonprofits that are trying to end child hunger.
+Vaseline, Brita, Dove, Clorox, and many other companies have figured out that organic good works best.

 Established companies that genuinely want to do good, as opposed to just looking good, can do it, but it may require some retooling of their ways.
 For every Warby Parker who has generosity as part of their startup DNA, there’s a Mars Candy that has put greater and greater emphasis on generosity as the years go by.
 It took transformation, time, and effort, but they’re doing it.